The Tridge (Midland, Michigan)

 The Tridge is the formal name of a three-way wooden footbridge spanning the confluence of the Chippewa and Tittabawassee Rivers in Chippewassee Park near downtown Midland, Michigan, in the Tri-Cities region.
-Named as a portmanteau of "tri" and "bridge", the structure opened in 1981.
+Named as a portmanteau of "tri" and "bridge", the structure opened on October 4, 1981.
 It consists of one 31 ft tall central pillar supporting three spokes.
 Each spoke is 180 ft long by 8 ft wide.

 History

-The bridge was constructed in 1981, at the instigation of the Midland Area Community Foundation (MACF).
-The bridge cost $732,000 to build, and took 6,400 hours of labor.
+Construction on the bridge began on May 14, 1981, at the instigation of the Midland Area Community Foundation (MACF).
+The bridge cost to build, and took 6,400 hours of labor.
 Ten railroad car loads of prefabricated wood, and 337 cuyd of concrete were used to construct three arches, which weigh 44,000 lb apiece.
 Each appendage is 180 by 8 ft.
 The Tridge was designed by Commonwealth Associates of Jackson and built for a design load of 85 pounds per square foot of deck area and to handle 1,500 people at a time.
 Gerace Construction Company worked on the project.
 As a symbol, the bridge has been popularized and is the subject, for example, of lithographs.

 The Tridge was closed in November 2011 due to work on the rails-to-trails project and the construction of a new canoe launch site.

 In April 2017, the Tridge was closed for renovations with all stain to be removed and restained and some board replacements.
 The bridge's full reopening would happen in October with a partial reopening on the Fourth of July.
-The Rollin M. Gerstacker Foundation donated $2.5 million towards the project.
+The Rollin M. Gerstacker Foundation donated towards the project.

 Recreation

 The Tridge is a tourist attraction.
 It and its two surrounding parks—35 acre in Chippewassee and St. Charles parks—are one of the most popular leisure areas downtown.
 The 3.5 mi Chippewa Nature Trail begins at the bridge.

 The site also marks the starting point of the Pere Marquette Rail Trail, a Michigan Rails to Trails Conservancy Hall of Fame trail.
 Although being mainly a footbridge, bicycles, skateboards, and in-line skates are also allowed on the bridge.
 It is the focal point for summer evening concerts.
 Fishing is generally not permitted from the bridge although it does occur frequently.

 The Tridge, located beside the Midland farmers market, has become an icon of the city and is the most famous landmark of the downtown area.
 Each year, the Tridge mimics the Mackinac Bridge to the north, in hosting a "Labor Day walk".
 The festive annual event is sponsored by MACF and the Chippewa Nature Center, and led by the mayor of Midland.
 In addition, St. Charles Park, which surrounds the Tridge, is host to many public and private events.
 At night, the bridge's arches are lit.

 During summer evenings, the Tridge is a popular hangout spot for local teens largely because it is near the Downtown area and several popular areas.
-The Trilogy Skatepark is located just 300 ft north of the Tridge in Chippewassee Park.
+The Trilogy Skate Park is located just 300 ft north of the Tridge in Chippewassee Park.

 Tridge is a 3-way bridge.